yugenteabar/restaurant/_pages/about.md

       ultimate vantage point to see the night unfold.
 title: The Yugen Experience
 experience_conclusion: Come.
 Let go.
 Turn up the volume.
 Express yourself.
 See you underground.
+meta_description: >-
+  Celebrating the cultural richness of Asia in a subterranean setting.
+Located in the heart of South Yarra, on the Corner of Chapel St and Toorak Road.
 _template: about
 ---